CppComet/comet-server/docs/load testing/Report about testing of 64000 connections online.md

 ___
 The load of 64,000 is the maximum that will allow the operational system to create.
-If you want more, then you need to test one server from several machines with tsung at the same time.
+If you want more then you need to test one server from several machines with tsung at the same time.
 The TCP connection is unique and defined by the four [source ip, source port, dest ip, dest port], so you can create no more than 64,000 simultaneous connections between one machine and one server port.
 ___